thedarkcolour/KotlinForForge/README.md

 An example mod is provided at the [KotlinModdingSkeleton repository](https://github.com/thedarkcolour/KotlinModdingSkeleton).

 As of Kotlin for Forge 1.12.0, you must use Gradle 6.8.1 or newer.
-To update, go to the file at `./gradle/wrapper/gradle-wrapper.properties` and change this line:
+To update, go to the file located at `./gradle/wrapper/gradle-wrapper.properties` and change this line:
 ```properties
 # Gradle 6.8.1 or newer.
 Works fine with ForgeGradle 4.
 distributionUrl=https\://services.gradle.org/distributions/gradle-6.8.1-all.zip